kingmalza/aidadoc/docs/index.rst

 * **Add/Edit**
 * **Delete**

-To define and manage groups in Aida, it is sufficient to use the Templates-> Group Manager menu
+To define and manage groups in Aida, it is sufficient to use the **Users and Groups-> Group Manager** menu

 .. figure:: img/home_user.png
    :scale: 50 %